jenkinsci/keeper-secrets-manager-plugin/README.md

 ## Introduction

-This plugin allows you retrieve secrets from the [Keeper Secrets Manager](https://www.keepersecurity.com) and place the values into environmental variables in the builder and workflow pipeline.
+This plugin allows you to retrieve secrets from your [Keeper Secrets Manager](https://www.keepersecurity.com) account and place the values them into environmental variables in the builder and workflow pipeline.

 ## Getting Started

 ### Getting Credentials

 First, start a Jenkins instance with the keeper-secrets-manager plugin installed.
-You'll also need to install [Keeper Commander](https://github.com/Keeper-Security/Commander/releases).
+You will also need to install [Keeper Commander](https://github.com/Keeper-Security/Commander/releases).

 You can optionally install the [Keeper Secrets Manager CLI](https://app.gitbook.com/@keeper-security/s/secrets-manager/secrets-manager/secrets-manager-command-line-interface)